 Please join with us in this exciting journey of promoting and recognizing the arts in Latter-day Saint culture.

-Mormon Arts Center Inc. is a 501 (c) 3 charitable organization incorporated in the State of New York.
+The Center for Latter-day Saint Arts is a 501 (c) 3 charitable organization incorporated in the State of New York.
 Our organizational documents, our annual Financial Report and copies of our IRS Forms 1023 and 990 are all available upon request.
-For any of this information, please contact our Treasurer at firstname.lastname@example.org.